 The Library Director shall annually prepare a report to the Library District’s Board of Trustees documenting the status of the fund balance, in conjunction with the presentation of the annual budget.
 Should the report disclose that funds are available to assign, a recommendation for future use of said funds shall be presented to the Library District’s Board of Trustees in the report.
 Assigned amounts must be approved by the majority of the Board of Trustees.
 Release of the assigned amounts shall be through authorization of the budget, or authorization for emergency needs by the majority of the Board of Trustees or Officers.

-In order to assure sufficient funds for operations in November and December of a given fiscal year, in anticipation of property tax receipts, whose proceeds may vary in amount and day of receipt, and given no emergency or capital improvement expenditures during the time period, on November 1, among all bank assets and easily liquidated investments, the Library shall have at least 3 months’ worth of operating expenses, calculated from average monthly expenses for the past year, excluding major capital improvement projects.
+Account Balances: In order to assure sufficient funds for operations in November and December of a given fiscal year, in anticipation of property tax receipts, whose proceeds may vary in amount and day of receipt, and given no emergency or capital improvement expenditures during the time period, on November 1, among all bank assets and easily liquidated investments, the Library shall have at least 3 months’ worth of operating expenses, calculated from average monthly expenses for the past year, excluding major capital improvement projects.